DIAGNijmegen/website-content/content/pages/vacancies/3d-prosthesis.md

 The purpose of this proposal is to improve the AI Algorithm to empower people with limited knowledge of both prosthetics and IT to independently produce prostheses.
 In this way, the rate and amount of successful prosthetic fitting will increase in Low-, middle- and high-income

 ## Solution
 Using a 3D scan (or plaster cast) of an amputee’s stump it is possible to design a prothesis (negative mold).
 This design involved a combination of standard- and patient- (stump) specific alterations of the 3D scan to provide the best support for a patient.
 With the AI workflow we aim for automatically designing the prosthesis based upon manipulation of the 3D scan.
 Therefore, the AI challenge is predictive in nature.
-The tasks at hand consist of
+The tasks at hand consist of <br>
 - A (scoping) literature study for relevant techniques for 3D mesh manipulation with AI
 - Choosing a relevant sampling/ data preprocessing method for your AI solution
 - Statistical analysis for a sanity check and (if relevant) standard adjustments